 Are applicants to previous RFIs allowed to respond to this RFI?

 Yes.
 Tours can be arranged with Hemisfair staff by emailing firstname.lastname@example.org.
 Please allow 3-5 business days’ notice.

-Hemisfair wishes to create financial and programmatic benefit for all.
-For this purpose, rent will be based on a percentage of gross revenue, to be negotiated through the selection process.
-In this way, a percentage of every sale contributes directly to the maintenance and improvement of public parks at Hemisfair.
+Rent for Hemisfair tenants is based on a percentage of gross revenue or a flat rate, to be negotiated through the selection process.
+Both methods of rent payment contribute directly to the maintenance and improvement of public parks at Hemisfair.
 As the parks drive business to tenants, tenants succeed and the parks benefit.
 This structure is also helpful to startup businesses who don’t have to worry about paying rent during build-out and ramp-up periods.

 What tenant improvement allowance does Hemisfair offer?

-Hemisfair has used public bond dollars to renovate the homes, including foundations, exterior repair, roofing, electric and air conditioning systems.
-Homes will be delivered to tenants in a “white box” condition (i.e. ready to finish out, but with no tenant-specific improvements).
-Tenants are expected to pay for capital improvements to the properties.
-A Contributions from a tenant towards improvement of a property may translate to a more advantageous lease structure and concession package, to be determined during lease negotiations.
+Hemisfair has renovated the home, including foundation, exterior repair, roofing, electric and air conditioning systems.
+The home will be delivered to the tenant in a tenant-ready condition.
+Tenants are expected to pay for any capital improvements to the properties.
+Contributions from a tenant toward improvement of the property may translate to a more advantageous lease structure and concession package, to be determined during lease negotiations.

 What concessions are offered?